nasa/cumulus/docs/deployment/terraform-best-practices.md

 ### Avoid Changing Connectivity Resources

-Don't change things that affect connectivity, like security groups.
 Keep in mind that changing connectivity resources can affect your ingest functionality and API availability.

 Only update connectivity resources such as your VPC, subnets, and security groups through Terraform deployments with S3 bucket versioning enabled.
 Test